Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 This allows you to unlock significant speed improvements when compared to the default WordPress/PHP redirect method.

-Method 2: Track 404 Pages & Redirect Them in WordPress Using the Redirection Plugin
+Method 2: Track & Redirect 404 Pages Using the Redirection Plugin

 First, you need to install and activate the plugin.
 For more details, please see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, go to Tools » Redirection and then scroll down to click the ‘Start Setup’ button to set up your redirects.
+Upon activation, go to Tools » Redirection and then scroll down and click the ‘Start Setup’ button to set up your redirects.

 Start setup of Redirection plugin

-After that, the plugin will ask whether you would like to monitor permalink changes in WordPress and do you want to keep logs of redirects and 404 errors.
+After that, the plugin will ask whether you would like to monitor permalink changes in WordPress and keep logs of redirects and 404 errors.

 Just select the checkbox for these options and click the ‘Continue Setup’ button.